Scikit-learn

 Why This Matters

-You’ve got the data, maybe even the intuition—but the implementation?
+You’ve got the data, maybe even the intuition.
+But the implementation?
 That’s where Scikit-learn changes the game.

 The Core Idea or Framework